-- (1) Implementation a graphical interface for NiBLoS to make the application more accessible and user-friendly. - (2) Extension of NiBLoS for allowing the specification of the separation points for the basic t-norms in the input, and the use of constants in [0, 1] ∩ Q for words that do not involve the product component. - (3) Extension of NiBLoS to natively include the Baaz Projector Δ . - (4) Extension of NiBLoS for allowing the specification of infinite number of components in the word definition.
-The theoretical work behind this point is already done, and just the parsing for the computer application inputs should be implemented. - (5) Extension to cope a wider family of logics: SBL (stric Basic Logic, where $x \wedge \neg x = 0$ is a theorem) and some MTL logics (the logics of left-continuous t-norms) that could be reachable from this approach (for instance, those with a nilpotent minimum).
+- (1) Implementation a graphical interface for the solver to make the application more accessible and user-friendly. - (2) Extension on the solver for allowing the specification of the separation points for the basic t-norms in the input, and the use of constants in $[0,1] \cap \mathbb{Q}$ for words that do not involve the product component. - (3) Extension of the solver to natively include the Baaz Projector Δ . - (4) Extension of the solver for allowing the specification of infinite number of components in the word definition.
+The theoretical work behind this point is already done, and just the parsing for the computer application inputs should be implemented.

 Another idea we consider interesting to study is the extension or adaptation of this research to the development of a fuzzy modal logic solver.
-This kind of logics have been studied for the modelization of concepts such as beliefs for agents ([Cas08], [GHE03]) and could be very interesting for the implementation and experimentation of this theoretical works.
+This kind of logics have been studied for the modelization of concepts such as beliefs for agents ([Cas08], [GHE03]) and could be very interesting for the implementation of this theoretical works.